Freestanding ovens

 Oven functions

+Most modern ovens are fan-forced.
+The fan keeps the air circulating, meaning the temperature is consistent in all parts of the oven so food cooks more evenly.
 Fan-forced cooking is also faster.
 But that’s not suitable for all types of food.
 Some baked goods need to be cooked slower to prevent the outside burning before the inside is done.

 While many fan-forced ovens can be used without the fan, some can’t.
 Check our test results to see which models have the flexibility of both classic bake and fan-assisted cooking, and what other cooking functions they have.

-Click here to find out about all the common oven functions and the symbols that represent them.
+Find out about all the common oven functions and the symbols that represent them.
 Some ovens have additional specialist functions, such as rotisserie cooking and pizza mode.
 Check before you buy if you have special requirements.

 Oven features